dask/dask/docs/source/array-ghost.rst

 *  Evaluate a partial derivative
 *  Play the game of Life_

-Dask.array supports these operations by creating a new dask.array where each block is slightly expanded by the borders of its neighbors.
+Dask array supports these operations by creating a new array where each block is slightly expanded by the borders of its neighbors.
 This costs an excess copy and the communication of many small chunks but allows localized functions to evaluate in an embarrassing manner.
 We call this process